Shouree/storm-http-framework/doc/01-Getting_Started/04-Tutorials/02-Values_and_Classes.md

 ```

 When you have created a file, open a terminal and change to the directory where you created the
 file.
-You can instruct Storm to run the file by typing:
+You can then run it by typing:

 ```
 storm types.bs